 It’s the official, exclusive and universal internet domain name for the sport of Basketball

 Why was .basketball secured and what are the benefits?

 .basketball is clear, specific and directly relevant to the sport of Basketball.
 The domain cannot be surpassed.
 There is no alternative domain extension, no word or abbreviation that better represents Basketball than .basketball

-.basketball will maximise Search Engine Optimisation.
+.basketball will maximize Search Engine Optimisation (SEO).
 Relevancy drives the effectiveness of search and there is no stronger relevancy to Basketball than .basketball.
-Transitioning to .basketball is easy, has little detriment upon current search results as FIBA has proven, and will in fact enhance rankings over time.
+Transitioning to .basketball is easy, has little detriment upon current search results as FIBA has proven, and will, in fact, enhance rankings over time.